chris-rock/proactive-infrastructure-security/README.md

-# Proactive Infrastructure Security with SBOM and IaC
+# Proactive Infrastructure Security

+> NOTE: This repository is going to be further updated to describe the journey
+> of implementing proactive infrastructure security

 ## Abstract